voicegain/platform/ANNOUNCE.md

 * bug #rcj-228: Noise detected as speech
 * bug #rcj-227: Real-time transcription of stereo audio files from Amazon S3 fails

-### Minor release 1.30.0 is scheduled for 5/10/2021 between 6pm and 9pm CST

-New features in this release:
-* Improved accuracy of the acoustic models - offline and real-time
-* Improved accuracy of the recognizer in Voicebot scenarios
-* Ability to set default sensitivity settings from Console Web UI
-* Returning ERROR instead of NOINPUT if no bytes were received by the recognizer.
-This makes troubleshooting of RTP streaming easier.

 ### German and Spanish language available

 Voicegain Speech-to-Text Platform now supports German and Spanish languages in addition to English.